barneywill/bigdata_demo/Kafka/README.md

 ![kafka Consumer Offset](https://github.com/barneywill/bigdata_demo/blob/main/imgs/kafka_consumer_offset.jpg)

 ### 4.6 Consumer Group Reblance
+Every broker is elected as the coordinator for a subset of the consumer groups.
+The co-ordinator broker for a group is responsible for orchestrating a rebalance operation on consumer group membership changes or partition changes for the subscribed topics.
+It is also responsible for communicating the resulting partition ownership configuration to all consumers of the group undergoing a rebalance operation.
 - group coordinator, group leader, assignment, consume, heart beat, rebalance
 - assignment strategy: Range, Round robin, Sticky